intel/intel-ipsec-mb/test/fuzz-app/README.md

 - Overview
 - Dependencies
 - Usage
+- Application arguments

 ## Overview

-The fuzz test applications aim to discover defects in the library by passing randomly generated data to the library API's.
+The fuzz test applications aim to discover defects in the library by passing randomly generated data to the library APIs.
 Currently there are three fuzzing applications, the `imb-fuzz-api` application targets job and burst API, `imb-fuzz-direct-api` targets the direct API and `imb-fuzz-pqc-api` targets the post-quantum cryptography (PQC) direct API, i.e. ML-DSA (FIPS 204) and ML-KEM (FIPS 203).